Top 10 Locations in Russia

 When you go to the Cathedral of Christ the Saviour, don’t forget that this is a Cathedral, so please dress accordingly.
 You will not be allowed in with bare stomachs and backs.
 However, if you forget, you can visit Tverskaya Street which is famous for its fashionistas, boutiques and night life.

 As the capital of Russia, Moscow understandably features in many of our tours, including our river cruises.
-You can experience the delights of a city break or immerse yourself in Russian culture and include visits to Novogord, Kiev, St Petersburg and even the beauitiful Lake Baikal.
+You can experience the delights of a city break or immerse yourself in Russian culture and include visits to Novogord, and the beautiful St Petersburg.

 FInd out more about Moscow and must visit places here.